 - detailed reasons for why the insulation has to be removed

 - the problems it is causing for the premises; and

-- a recommendation for the best insulation for the premises.
+- a recommendation for the best insulation for the premises (if any).

-In all cases when existing insulation is removed and replaced, the measure will not be eligible under ECO if there is a guarantee in place covering the replacement of the existing work.
+In all cases where existing insulation is removed and replaced, the measure will not be eligible under ECO where there is a guarantee in place covering the replacement of the existing work.

 3. What constitutes 100% of a room in roof insulation (RIRI) measure?

 As with all ECO measures, we require that 100% of a room-in-roof insulation measure is installed, unless there are reasonable grounds for not doing so.
 Please see Chapter 7 of the ECO2t Guidance: Delivery for more information on what constitutes 100% of a room in roof insulation (RIRI) measure.

 We no longer have a ‘virgin’ loft measure.
 Under ECO2t there are two loft insulation measure variants, one for lofts which have less than or equal to 100mm of pre-existing loft insulation (including lofts where there is no existing insulation) and a second variant for loft with more than 100mm of pre-existing loft insulation.

 5. What if I install loft insulation on top of pre-existing insulation, or remove and replace the loft insulation?